At the end of the session, participants will be able to:

 3.4.
 Consider and assess for confounding and/or effect modification

-Have a look at the relative risk for being a case having eaten a specific food item (for example, moussake), when stratified by another variable (for example, orzo).
-You may consider stratifying by orzo, as it has the highest RR in the univariable analysis.
+Have a look at the relative risk for being a case having eaten a specific food item (for example, veal), when stratified by another variable (for example, pasta).
+You may consider stratifying by pasta, as it has the highest RR in the univariable analysis.

 There are many variables in this dataset and it might not make sense to stratify each variable by each other variable on our search for effect modifiers and confounders.